vueuse/vueuse/packages/core/useBreakpoints/index.md

 const breakpoints = useBreakpoints( breakpointsTailwind,
-  { ssrSize: 768 } // Will enable SSR mode and render like if the screen was 768px wide )
+  { ssrWidth: 768 } // Will enable SSR mode and render like if the screen was 768px wide )
 ```